 You are here

-Follow the link below or copy and paste it into your browser for this weekend’s readings.
+Click on the link below or copy and past it into your browser for this Sunday’s readings:

 Questions for Reflection/Discussion:

-Follow the link below or copy and paste it into your browser for the readings for February 16th
+Click on the link below or copy and paste it into your browser for this Sunday’s readings

 Questions for Reflection/Discussion: